 Disc golfers can expect a course that winds through shaded tree canopies, opening to picturesque views of the 80-acre lake.
 Concrete tee boxes and manicured fairways make ringing chains a delight.

-The golf course is located close to public restaurants, drinking water, and a hiking path.
+The golf course is located near public restaurants, drinking water, and a hiking trail.

 Part of the thrill of playing the amateur course is pausing to spot black squirrels running up and down trees amongst the fairways.